 Multiple computer applications or other PLC's may be accessing SoftPLC from any one or combinations of these channels at the same time.
 Broad area or plant-wide solutions are easily implemented with SoftPLC's powerful networking capabilities - at much less cost and greater transmission rates than traditional PLC solutions.

-What's more, SoftPLC's can include an embedded firewall for secure ethernet and PPP network communications.
+What's more, SoftPLC's can include an embedded firewall for secure ethernet, wireless and internet communications.

 Operator Interface (HMI/SCADA)